jxxcarlson/MiniLatexTechOverview/grammar.md

 ```

 the production of environments requires the use of a context-sensitive grammar.
 Here `envName`
 may take on arbitrarily many values, and, in particular, values not known at the time the parser is written.
-Note that the production (??) below has a nonterminal followed by a terminal on the right-hand side, while (4.6) has a nonterminal followed by a terminal on the left-hand side.
+Note that the production (??) below has a nonterminal followed by a terminal on the right-hand side, while
+productions like `Env theorem`, `Env whatever` have nonterminal followed by a terminal on the left-hand side.
 The presence of a terminal on the left-hand side tells us that the grammar is context-sensitive.
+Parsing environments also requires potentially unbounded look-ahead, so the grammar is _LL(infinity)_.
+In fact, in any real applation, it is _LL(N)_ where _N_ is the maximumn number of characters
+in a logical paragraph.
+The paragraph-based parsing strategy pays dividends here.

 `EnvName => Env identifier`